 Seabirds.
 Source of notable concern but only for areas where there are stable or regular eider concentrations, i.e., at their moulting, wintering, or migration stopover sites.
 Minor concern for other areas.

 Fish.
 Source of significant concern for the important habitats of White-sea cod.
-Notable concern with restrictions on scale and with robust monitoring for some important habitats of species like Least cisco, Inconnu, Arctic charr, Taranetz's Char, Atlantic capelin, etc. and in the estuarine brackish-water fish complex distribution areas.
+Notable concern with restrictions on scale and with robust monitoring for some important habitats of species like Least cisco, Inconnu, Arctic charr, Taranetz's charr, Atlantic capelin, etc. and in the estuarine brackish-water fish complex distribution areas.
 Source of minor concern in other areas.

 Benthos.
 Source of significant concern for kelp and seagrass habitats due to their sensitivity to impacts of this activity.
 Not-applicable for most of the benthic features.